RajVadaviya/github-lab-practical/README.md

 # github-lab-practical
-This is for learn git
+This is for git practical